anthony-firn/DREAM/README.md

 - Community Engagement Managers
 - Marketing and PR Specialists

-Interested candidates are encouraged to reach out to us at [Your Contact Email].
+Interested candidates are encouraged to reach out to us at anthonyfirn@illi.ac.
 Please include your resume and a brief introduction about your interest in DREAM and the role you're applying for.

 ### DREAM Community
 DREAM's strength lies in its community.
 We are a collective of developers, researchers, enthusiasts, and end-users from all around the world.
 Our collective efforts drive the continual evolution of DREAM.
 We encourage everyone to contribute, no matter how small the contribution might seem.
 Every idea, every line of code, and every minute spent on DREAM brings us closer to our shared vision.